eth-educators/ethstaker-guides/monitoring.md

 ## Executing the commands

 Almost all of these commands will be performed in a terminal.
 Start your *Terminal* application.
-Any line that starts with the dollar sign (`$`) is a command that need to be executed in your terminal.
+Any line that starts with the dollar sign (`$`) is a command that needs to be executed in your terminal.
 Do not input the dollar sign (`$`) in your terminal, only the text that comes after that.

 Executing a command with `sudo` will occasionally ask you for your password.
 Make sure to enter your account password correctly.
 You can execute the command again if you fail to enter the correct password after a few attempts.